Type: Robot vacuum and mop

 The Yeedi Mop Station Pro is designed to mimic manual mopping.
 In much the same way as you would wash out your mop several times while cleaning a floor, the Yeedi returns to the dock every 10 minutes to wash the mop pads as well as take on more water.
 This makes it more effective since it isn’t simply smearing dirt around, as the dirt is frequently removed from the mops.
 What’s more, with two mopping pads that spin at 180 revolutions/ minute, it’s more likely to loosen and remove the dirt on your floors.

 Inside the app, you’ll find plenty of features and added functionality.
 Choose between three vacuum suction levels as well as three water flow levels for mopping.
 You can draw virtual boundaries on your floor plan so that the robot will avoid specific areas or rooms.
-Plus it allows you to draw an area on the map for custom cleaning, though it’s not easy to be super precise when drawing this, because of the level of detail on the map.
+Plus, it allows you to draw an area on the map for custom cleaning, though it’s not easy to be super precise when drawing this because of the level of detail on the map.

 Further in-app features include an easy-to-use scheduling tool, which allows you to predefine specific times and days for the robot to come out and clean automatically.
-Or if there are times you don’t want it to clean, you can engage the ‘do not disturb’ setting.
+Or if there are times you don’t want it to be clean, you can engage in the ‘do not disturb’ setting.
 You can even tell it what order you’d like the rooms to be cleaned in.
-But notably, it lacks the ability to store multiple maps, which isn’t ideal if you have a split level home and want to use it on more than one floor.
+But notably, it lacks the ability to store multiple maps, which isn’t ideal if you have a split-level home and want to use it on more than one floor.

 Yeedi Mop Station Pro: Setup and assembly

-Once everything was out of the boxes, there was no assembly to tackle, other than a couple of minor things like clicking the edge brush into position.
+Once everything was out of the boxes, there was no assembly to tackle other than a couple of minor things like clicking the edge brush into position.
 But, we had to find a suitable spot to place the big self-cleaning and charging station.
 Not only is it a big white box that’ll stand out a mile in the wrong place, but it also needs around 20 inches of clearance on either side.
-So we’d recommend figuring out where it’ll live before you hit the ‘buy now’ button.
+So, we’d recommend figuring out where it’ll live before you hit the ‘buy now’ button.

-The robot comes with a decent user manual that provides quick start, maintenance and troubleshooting advice.
+The robot comes with a decent user manual that provides quick start, maintenance, and troubleshooting advice.
 Before any cleaning can get underway, the robot will need to be fully charged, which can take up to 6.5 hours.
 But during this time, you can download and configure the app.
-Connecting the robot to the app is a straightforward process and the app walks you through each step.
+Connecting the robot to the app is a straightforward process, and the app walks you through each step.
 Once the app is set up and the robot is charged, it’ll map your floorplan on its first clean.
-After this you’ll be able to make the most of all the features on offer.
+After this, you’ll be able to make the most of all the features on offer.

 Yeedi Mop Station Pro: Performance